lorenalorenzo/selection_scan_lynx/Filtering/depth/depth_samples.md

 scp llorenzo@genomics-a.ebd.csic.es:/home/llorenzo/depth_filter/*masked.depth .
 ```

+## Once I had access to CESGA, REST OF THE SPECIES

 Now that I have access to CESGA, I will repeat the previous step for the rest of lynx species.
 The first thing I have to do is copy Felis_catus.100x100kbp.masked.genome.bed to CESGA (from my laptop)

 ```